Cross-Registration Information for Law Students

 NOTE: LL.M. students cannot take language courses for Law School credit.

 School of International and Public Affairs (SIPA)

 The SIPA Cross-Registration site lists courses that are open for registration to non-SIPA students.
-Additional courses will be added to this list throughout the change of program period, beginning January 16, 2018.
+Additional courses will be added to their list of open courses throughout the change of program period (Add/Drop) beginning on January 21, 2020.

 - Note that some courses have pre-requisites.

 - All other SIPA courses are closed to cross-registrants.